 Abstract

-Inhibitory control (IC) allows us to pursue goal-directed behavior while overcoming interference caused by irrelevant information.
+Inhibitory control (IC) enables goal-directed behavior and reduces the interference of irrelevant information.
 Studies have shown that IC can downregulate performance-based behavioral and physiological measures of emotional reactivity.
-The current study examined whether transient recruitment of IC can modulate the subjective experience of negative and neutral emotional content.
-Furthermore, it was tested if triggering IC can momentarily improve the ability to reappraise negative emotional content.
-Forty-nine healthy individuals performed a dual-task combining a flanker task with a cognitive reappraisal task.
-The flanker task was used to prime IC prior to a cognitive reappraisal task involving reappraising or watching negative and neutral emotional content.
-The results demonstrated that priming IC prior to the exposure of negative emotional content reduced subjective negative reactivity compared to when IC was not primed.
-Higher emotional reactivity was associated with greater self-report levels of rumination.
-However, this was only apparent when IC was not primed and when reappraisal was no required.
-Lastly, priming IC had no influence on the ability to reappraise negative emotional content.
-The results illustrate the important role played by IC in decreasing emotional reactivity after being exposed to negative content.
-The results also demonstrate the dynamic nature of IC as a mechanism that can modulate emotional reactivity differently as a function of contextual demands.
+This study examined whether transient recruitment of IC can modulate experiences of negative and neutral emotional content by improving the ability to reappraise negative emotional content.
+A combined flanker and cognitive reappraisal task was performed by 49 participants.
+The flanker task primed IC before the cognitive reappraisal task of reappraising or observing negative and neutral emotional content.
+Priming IC prior to exposure to negative emotional content reduced negative reactivity.
+Higher emotional reactivity was associated with greater self-reported rumination.
+However, this was only apparent when IC was not primed and reappraisal was not required.
+Finally, priming IC had no influence on the ability to reappraise negative emotional content.
+These results illustrate the importance of IC in decreasing emotional reactivity after being exposed to negative content.
+IC is revealed as a mechanism that modulates emotional reactivity differently in response to context.

 Keywords: inhibitory control, cognitive control, cognitive reappraisal, emotion regulation, emotional reactivity, flanker task.